tenox7/wrp/README.md

 * Later in 2014, version 2.0 became a stand alone http-proxy server, also support for both Linux/MacOS, [another post](https://virtuallyfun.com/wordpress/2014/03/11/web-rendering-proxy-update//).
 * In 2016 the whole internet migrated to HTTPS/SSL/TLS and WRP largely stopped working.
 Python code became unmaintainable and mostly unportable (especially to Windows, even WSL).
 * In 2019 WRP 3.0 has been rewritten in Golang/Chromedp as browser-in-browser instead of http proxy.
 * Later in 2019, WRP 4.0 has been completely refactored to use mouse clicks instead using a href nodes.
 Also in 4.1 added sending keystrokes in to input boxes.
 You can now login to Gmail.
+Also now runs as a Docker container.

 ## Credits
 * Uses [chromedp](https://github.com/chromedp), thanks to [mvdan](https://github.com/mvdan) for dealing with my issues